tkg808/pokepet/README.md

 - As a user, I want to see my pet's hunger, sleepiness, and boredom levels so I can keep track of when to interact with my pet.

 - As a user, I want to see my pet change over time to reward me for taking care of my pet.

+### Unsolved Problems
+- Spend more time on UI to make it resemble the Tamagotchi shape.
+- Fix the interval/display so pet info/stats updates smoothly.
+- Rework objects in pets array to have more useful properties.
+- Add an animation so an emoji floats upward and disappears when user interacts with pet.
+- Make percentChance a global variable to also be able to control how often a stat will increase.